CenturyLinkCloud/mdw/mdw/build.md

       - mdwPrevTag
     mdw/project.yaml:
       - mdw.version

 2 - Run Gradle task updateMdwVerInFiles to update these files:
   - mdw-hub/package.json
   - RestApiDefinition.java
-  - **/.mdw/package.json
+  - all package.yaml files

 3 - (Brand new point-release -- eg: moving from 6.1 to 6.2):
   - Clean out schemaUpgradeQueries in mdw-common/src/META-INF/mdw/db/mysql.json and oracle.json.

 4 - (Formal builds only) Clean Tag
   - Go to https://github.com/CenturyLinkCloud/mdw/tags
   - Delete SNAPSHOT release and tag
   - git pull

 5 - Commit and push all the above changes to Git (normally gradle.properties and project.yaml).
   - Travis CI will run the build, tests and publish to maven-central or sonatype.
   - Compilation or testing errors will prevent the build from being published.